Which of these situations would you prefer?

 Plus, if you express either interest or you’re a bad fit for the product, chances are you won’t have to repeat yourself, because every sales rep in that company will have access to your file notes.

-If you want to keep your customers engaged, you need to stay in touch.
+If you want to keep your customers engaged, you need to stay in touch and have a solid contact center in place.
 It’s quite common nowadays to recommend automating customer communications.